JeanneDuPre/scrape_wikipedia_nobel_prize_winner/README.md

 5. Another Wikipedia page containing a table of countries and their population figures (as of 2023, worldwide) was also scraped.<br/>

-Following this, all tables were merged
+Following this, all tables were merged.

 ## Data Cleaning
 1. New tables, especially derived from the first Wikipedia paragraph, were created using regex (birth date, death date, birthplace, place of death, occupation, nationality, gender, number of nationalities).<br/>